NicolasBernaerts/tasmota/pilotwire/README.md

 Pilotwire protocol is described at http://www.radiateur-electrique.org/fil-pilote-radiateur.php

-Pre-compiled version of Tasmota handling fil pilote is available : **tasmota-pilotwire.bin**
+Pre-compiled version of Tasmota handling fil pilote is available : **tasmota.bin**

 Complete setup guide will be available at http://www.bernaerts-nicolas.fr/iot/...